KryptonMC/Krypton/CONTRIBUTING.md

 * Not introducing anything that may be liable to issues, such as throwing exceptions where they weren't expected
 * Testing your code quite thoroughly to ensure that it works the way you intend it to

+## Documentation

+The rules on documentation vary depending on what you're working on.

+For the API, everything has to be documented, regardless of what it is.
+This is to avoid the possibility of something not getting documented, and so being ambiguous for people trying to understand how it works.
+In addition, documentation should be clear and concise.
+You don't need to ramble on about every single detail about how something works, but don't be over ambiguous.
+Also, word choice is key.
+For functions like `contains`, the word "checks" is often used.
+For getters, use "Gets".
+For functions that should create a new object, the words "Creates a new {type}" should be used, where {type}
+should be replaced with the name of the thing you are creating, such as "Creates a new game profile".

+For the server, not everything has to be documented, though everything that you may deem ambiguous should be documented, to reduce the time that people have to spend trying to decipher your code.

 ## Formatting

 Your commit messages for Git should preferably be short and concise, and describe the changes that you have made in it.